-A federal grand jury returned a two-count indictment charging Victor L. Phillis, age 50, of Canton, Ohio, with receiving and distributing visual depictions of minors engaged in sexually explicit conduct, and possessing child pornography, said Steven M. Dettelbach, United States Attorney for the Northern District of Ohio.
+James Kovac III, 29, of Canton, was charged with receiving, distributing and possessing visual depictions of minors engaged in sexually explicit conduct, said Steven M. Dettelbach, U.S. Attorney for the Northern District of Ohio.

-The indictment charges from on or about August 31, 2012, through on or about September 17, 2012, Phillis knowingly received and distributed computer files, which files contained visual depictions of real minors engaged in sexually explicit conduct.
-Additionally, the indictment charges that on September 21, 2012, Phillis possessed two USB storage devices containing child pornography.
+The indictment charges that from on or about September 13, 2013, through on or about October 10, 2013, Kovac knowingly received and distributed, by computer, numerous computer files, which contained visual depictions of real minors engaged in sexually explicit conduct.
+On October 21, 2013, images of child pornography were also found on his Compaq laptop computer.

 An indictment is only a charge and is not evidence of guilt.
 A defendant is entitled to a fair trial in which it will be the government’s burden to prove guilt beyond a reasonable doubt.